Member Organizations

 International Public Sector Accounting Standards

-In accordance with the Financial Reporting Council (FRC) Act, the Financial Reporting Council of Nigeria (FRC) is responsible for setting public sector accounting standards in Nigeria.
-The FRC Act requires that the FRC establish standards that are in line with those issued by the IPSASB.
+Under the Financial Reporting Council of Nigeria Act 2011 (as amended), the Financial Reporting Council of Nigeria (FRC) is responsible for establishing public sector accounting standards in Nigeria.
+The Act requires that standards issued by the FRC be aligned with those issued by the International Public Sector Accounting Standards Board.

 Current Status: Adopted